- What Is a PERT Chart?

 Link Tasks, Avoid Bottlenecks

 Gantt charts control tasks by linking dependent ones together.
 Some tasks can’t start or finish until another starts or finishes.
 If you don’t identify these during the planning stage, you might block the team when they’re executing their work.
-Linking dependencies keep you on track.
+Gantt charts let you do much more than PERT charts.

 Plan Your Project Timeline

-Gantt charts are a manager’s go-to tool for scheduling projects.
+Most project managers prefer Gantt charts over PERT charts for scheduling projects.
 They manage all your tasks, subtasks, resource costs associated with the tasks and even planned starts and finishes.
 Then, by setting a baseline, you save that data and can compare it against your actual progress.

-The critical path is an algorithm that is used to better schedule projects.
-The calculation is somewhat complex, and pulls you away from other important project duties.
+The critical path method is an algorithm that’s used to better schedule projects.
+Finding the critical path with a PERT chart is somewhat complex and pulls you away from other important project duties.
 Some Gantt charts will automatically chart the critical path in your project, which saves time.

 See Project Metrics in Real-Time